zakman186/docker-Jackettvpn/README.md

 |`PGID`|GID applied to config files |`PGID=100`|

 ### Access the WebUI
-Access http://IPADDRESS:8080 from a browser on the same network
+Access http://IPADDRESS:8080 from a browser on the same network.

 Default username is admin

 Default password is adminadmin

 ### PUID/PGID